-Denison Forum on Truth and Culture is an inter-denominational ministry.
+The Denison Forum is an inter-denominational organization.
 Our nonsectarian identity causes some to ask what we believe.
 The following faith statement is intended to clarify our theological commitments.

 One of the earliest declarations of faith in Christian history is the “Apostle’s Creed.”
 Forms of it are used today by Catholics, Anglicans, Episcopalians, Presbyterians, Lutherans, Methodists, and many non-denominational churches.
 Its name comes from the early tradition that each of the twelve apostles dictated part of it after Pentecost.
 As a result, the statement is traditionally divided into twelve articles.
 Our ministry affirms each assertion:

 1. “I believe in God, the Father Almighty, maker of heaven and earth.”

 There is only one God (Deuteronomy 6:4).
 He is our Father (Matthew 6:9) and reigns over the universe as the Lord Almighty (Revelation 4:2-11).
 He created all that exists as Father (Genesis 1:1), Son (John 1:3; Colossians 1:16-17), and Spirit (Gen. 1:2).

 2. “And in Jesus Christ his only Son, our Lord.”